Mount Rainier Puget Sound North Seattle Washington in the United States

 • Highlights: Small-group cruise around Elliot Bay, learn about Seattle’s historic waterfront, get an up-close look at one of the world’s largest shipping terminals, snap photos of the Cascade and Olympic mountain ranges, including Mt.
 Rainier

-• Inclusions: Live narration, one-hour sightseeing cruise, interior and exterior seating areas, restrooms available on board, food and beverages available for purchase onboard, first to board upgrade (if option selected)
+• Inclusions: Live narration, one-hour sightseeing cruise, interior and exterior seating areas, restrooms available on board, food and beverages available for purchase on board, first to board upgrade (if option selected)

-• Rating: 4.7 stars (check 1,700+ reviews here)
+• Rating: 4.7 stars (check 2,100+ reviews here)

-• Free cancellation: Yes
+• Free Cancellation: Yes

 • Price: Check price here!

-Mt.
-Rainier peeked out from the clouds in the distance, while the Space Needle rose above the skyline like a postcard brought to life.
-The views were nonstop, and the vibe on board was relaxed, friendly, and fun.
+If the weather’s clear, Mt.
+Rainier might peek out in the distance, while the Space Needle rises above the skyline like a postcard brought to life.
+The views don’t really stop the whole way through, and the vibe on board stays relaxed, friendly, and fun.
+You’ll see why so many travelers keep coming back!

 Why We Book Tours with Viator